-Any citizen of India not older than 35 years as on the 1st of January 2018.
+Any citizen of India not older than 35 years holding the first tertiary degree in engineering/technology as on 1st of January 2020.

 A nomination is valid for one year only.
 A candidate may be nominated for two successive years, subject to his/her age not exceeding 35 years.

-Nominations are invited from engineers working in academia, government, R&D laboratories and industry.
-The sponsor must be either a Fellow of INAE or Head of the Organization/ Institution where the nominee is working.
+Nominations are invited from engineers working in academia, R&D laboratories and industry.
+The sponsor must be either a fellow of INAE or Head of the Organisation/Institution where nominee is working.